How do we use your information?

 The VLE software, hosted on a CILIP server, also collects information about users (including name and IP address), and their activity on the site, for example the number of users viewing pages or completing courses on the site, to monitor and report on the effectiveness of the site and help us improve it.
 CILIP sometimes use third parties to deliver training courses in the VLE.
 Those trainers/facilitators are under contract to CILIP and can see the personal details of people attending their courses and can run reports.
 They will only use those personal details to deliver a course in the VLE in the strictest of confidence and will not use those details outside of the VLE in any context.

-Professional Registration: If you apply for certification, chartership, fellowship or revalidation with CILIP then, as well as having access to the VLE, you will create a portfolio for assessment.
+Professional Registration and FEDIP Registration (Federation of Health & Care Informatics Professionals): If you apply for certification, chartership, fellowship, revalidation, or FEDIP with CILIP then, as well as having access to the VLE, you will create a portfolio for assessment.
 This is provided through Mahara software hosted on CILIP’s server.
 To access your portfolio, you will log in as a member to the CILIP website and use a single sign on to access the VLE and from there access your portfolio in Mahara.
 As well as a portfolio, you can create a Mahara profile that is separate to your member and VLE profiles above and can control separate privacy settings within Mahara – please see the instructions available on Mahara when you are logged in to it.

 Whilst an applicant for professional registration is compiling their profile, it would only be accessed by CILIP staff if there is a technical problem to be resolved or if assistance has been requested by that individual.
 The individual may also share their profile with their mentor or candidate support officer (trained CILIP volunteers) or anyone else with a VLE profile, at their discretion.